 We will place a lubricated tube into your rectum.
 We will use contrast paste to fill the rectum.
 Using a special screen, the radiologist will watch your rectum empty while you sit on a commode.
 The lights will be dim so the doctor can see the screen clearly.
 You will hear the x-ray machine make a humming noise.

 We will take pictures and video images during the exam and elimination process.
 This part of the exam takes only a few minutes.
 You may then expel any remaining contrast in a nearby bathroom.

 After the Exam

-The radiologist will talk with your doctor about the findings.
+The radiologist will communicate the results of the exam to your doctor.
 Your doctor will then talk with you and suggest further treatment, if needed.